9 San Francisco Playgrounds Worth the Trip - 510 Families

 651 Lombard St. San Francisco, 94133

 Joe Dimaggio Playground in North Beach is super cool.
-The two metal slides are a huge hit with my boys, as well as the bright orange spider web.
+The two metal slides are a huge hit with my kids, as well as the bright orange spider web.
 My picture doesn’t do this park justice – there’s a whole other part with swings, a hanging seesaw, and a spinning merry-go-round.
 I like that I can sit up high and watch them play down below, and it is gated.
 It’s next to a San Francisco Public Library if you want to take a break and read some books, and in the heart of Little Italy, so there are plenty of cafes nearby.
 Walk just a few short blocks to Liguria Bakery for authentic Italian focaccia – seriously, so good.
 Cash only!

 Lafayette Playground (Pacific Heights)